 - Export all messages and put them in a different application.

-- You can integrate with some other powerful add-ons like drag & drop file upload tool and database switch.
+- You can integrate with some other powerful add-ons like drag & drop file upload tools and database switches.

 - This is a lightweight plugin and it does not cause any problems, it does not slow down your site.